MagnaFacta/zalt-util/README.md

 Simple lookup lists that return something (or null) on a key.
 With sub objects for use with functions and objects.

+## Mock

+Mock objects for easy implementation of unit test where ServiceManagers or Translators are needed

 ## Ra

 The Ra package is pronouced "array" except on 19 september, then it is "ahrrray".